This guide will get you started researching the actions of federal administrative agencies, including regulations, adjudications, and guidance.

 The APA is also the basis for many challenges to regulations.
 It instructs courts to set aside agency actions that are, among other things, "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law"; "contrary to constitutional right, power, privilege, or immunity"; "in excess of statutory jurisdiction, authority, or limitations, or short of statutory right"; or "without observance of procedure required by law."
 5 U.S.C. § 706.

-The federal register is accessible through a number of sources including:
+The Federal Register is accessible through a number of sources including:

 The CFR is accessible through a number of sources including: